1. Fill out the power of attorney for health care form

 4. Give copies to the right people

-Once it is notarized, make multiple copies.
+Once it is signed, make multiple copies.
 Give one copy to your primary medical doctor.
 Also give copies to other health care providers who you see regularly.
 If you live in a nursing home or assisted living facility, give a copy to the administrator.

 If you don't think your agent will need to use the power of attorney any time soon, keep the original and give your agent a copy.
 Be sure to tell your agent where to find the original.
 Give your agent the original if you are already sick, or think your agent might need to use it soon.